TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 *   NFL Now
 *   NFL Network

-NFL.com Privacy Policy   Effective Date: August 16, 2001
+NFL.com - Privacy Policy English Deutsch Francais

+**Effective Date: August 16, 2001
-Updated: August 6, 2014
+Updated: August 6, 2014**

 NFL Enterprises LLC, the National Football League, and the other members of the NFL Family (collectively, "NFL," "we," "our," "us") respect your privacy and value your trust and confidence.
 This privacy policy (the "Privacy Policy") applies to our websites, mobile applications, and other online and mobile services that link to or post this Privacy Policy (collectively, the "Services"), and explains how we collect, use, and disclose information through the Services.
 By using the Services, you agree to the terms of this Privacy Policy.